Andrea99-beep/ooprogramming/README.md

 Video lessons can be found on [Youtube](https://www.youtube.com/watch?v=JxspJSfVvSA&list=PLhlcRDRHVUzTruZmXalUSJAK26pouP8ST)

-Slides, books, and code examples can be found on [GitHub](https://github.com/nbicocchi/ooprogramming) and downloaded using git:
+Slides, books, and code examples can be found here and downloaded using git:

 > $ git clone https://github.com/nbicocchi/ooprogramming.git